Hi, I’m Kelsi.

 As I saw behind the veil of so many aspects of modern life, I began to feel that there must be another, more beautiful story of birth and motherhood as well.
 I began watching home birth videos, reading birth stories, and listening to the words of mothers who lived radiantly and joyfully.
 I found the work of Whapio Diane Bartlett and Rachelle Garcia Seliga and studied with them, learning to serve mothers through the childbearing continuum.

-This work is my prayer woven into service: that mothers may be empowered, resourced, nourished, and honored.
+This work is my prayer woven into service: that mothers and families may be honored, empowered, resourced, and nourished.

 ETHOS